-Feel free to add steamed peas or peas and carrots to the rice and pork mixture.
+Feel free to add steamed peas or peas and carrots to the rice and pork mixture for some extra color and flavor.

-Serve this easy casserole with a tossed salad or steamed vegetables.
+Serve this easy pork and rice casserole with a tossed salad or steamed vegetables.

-- 1 pound lean pork loin, cut into small cubes, or about 2 cups diced leftover pork
+- 1 pound lean pork loin (or about 2 cups diced leftover pork)

 - 1 tablespoon vegetable oil